You’re getting sleepy, very sleepy. This stereotypical line, delivered by fictional hypnosis for decades, has given hypnosis a bad rap.

 - Reduced Self-Consciousness: Finally, the researchers observed that the connection between two brain networks – the dorsolateral prefrontal cortex and the default mode network – were less connected.
 In effect, we become much less self-conscious of our actions, and are thusly, more suggestible.

 Overall, Spiegel’s research shows that our brains behave much differently in the hypnotic state.
 In fact, many of these processes are unique to hypnosis.
+Read more about how hypnosis works on Grace Space.

 What Do You Experience During Hypnosis?